A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 Notice what this phrase doesn’t say.
 It doesn’t say hope is a feeling you have.
 It doesn’t say hope is a gift some people are born with.
 It doesn’t say hope arrives when conditions are right.

-It says hope is what happens — an outcome, a result, or something that emerges from a process.
+It says hope is what happens — an outcome, a result, something that emerges from a process.

 That shift changed everything for me.
 I stopped waiting for hope to show up and started doing the things that produce it.